sxyu/nerfvis/README.md

 Note that each object e.g. cube, mesh, points, etc. must have a unique name to identify it right now.
 You may programmatically generate this.
 They will show up in the *layers* pane (top right of the html viewer)
-**New in 0.0.6: Use / in the name e.g. cubes/red/cube001 to put meshes into folders in the layers pane.**

 Please also `pip install torch svox tqdm scipy` for adding NeRF (`set_nerf`)